xnm3YQNfEx/mgmoddocs/README.md

 # 4. Blender

-Blender is free software that is used for 3D modelling, among other things.
+Blender is free software that is used for 3D modeling, among other things.
 You can use it to design 3d models for new cars, parts, tools etc to be used in game.
 The installation for this is pretty straight forward.

 Official installation documentation is available here: [https://docs.blender.org/manual/en/4.0/getting_started/installing/index.html](https://docs.blender.org/manual/en/4.0/getting_started/installing/index.html)  Links are at the bottom of that page to instructions for different operating systems.
 The below steps are just what I went with.

 ## 4.1 Blender Installation

-1. Download the latest version of Blender from the official website https://www.blender.org/download/
+1. Download the latest version of Blender from the official website [https://www.blender.org/download/](https://www.blender.org/download/)
 2. When the download is complete, run the installer.
 3. As of the writing of this guide, Blender 4.0.1 was just released, and Windows will likely prompt with this scary looking dialog due to the installer not being run on all that many systems yet:
  * ![](/mgmoddocs/images/environment/Blender01.png)